AnarchyNinetyNine/bloodlink_v1/README.md

 - **clsx** (v2.1.1): A utility for constructing `className` strings conditionally, used to simplify applying dynamic styles in JSX.
   ['clsx Documentation'](https://github.com/lukeed/clsx)

+### Design Inspirations
+The design of this project has been thoughtfully curated using resources from the following platforms:

+- [**Cuicui Day**](https://cuicui.day/): Leveraged for its elegant and minimalist UI patterns that enhance both aesthetics and functionality.
+- [**Syntax UI**](https://syntaxui.com/): Inspired by its component-based approach for creating modular, scalable, and reusable design elements.
+- [**UI Layout**](https://www.ui-layout.com/): Used as a reference for fluid and adaptive layout strategies to ensure responsiveness across devices.
+- [**Flash UI Blocks**](https://flashui.site/blocks): Provided ready-to-use blocks for efficient prototyping and development.

 ### **Backend and Database**
 - **Prisma** (v6.0.0): A TypeScript ORM that simplifies database operations with auto-generated queries, migrations, and schema management.
 Used for interacting with the database (e.g., creating and querying users).
   ['Prisma Documentation'](https://www.prisma.io/docs)